R. K. Kumar: Family

-He served as a member of the Rajya Sabha from April 3, 1996 to October 10, 1999.
-He was married to Chandini Kumar and was blessed with two children.
+He served as a member of the Rajya Sabha from April 3, 1996, to October 10, 1999.
+He was married to Chandini Kumar and Vijayapriya, and had three children.

 He was also the Minister of State for Finance from April 1996 till May 1998 and served under the leadership of Atal Bihari Vajpayee (who was the then prime minister of India).